-Best Web Browser: Puffin TV
+Best Android TV Web Browser: Puffin TV

-Puffin TV won easily.
 In the end, it wasn’t even close.

-I love Puffin TV’s layout.
-The main menu takes up the left side of the screen.
-There are only a few options and they’re all easy to see from across the room.
-Once you click on an option, the menu disappears and your web page fills the entire screen.
+The simple main menu takes up the left side of the screen, and there are only a few options that are easy to see from across the room.
+Once you click on an option, the menu disappears, and your web page fills the entire screen.

-All of your menu options, including back, refresh, zoom and even adding bookmarks are just a click away.
+All your menu options, including back, refresh, zoom, and even adding bookmarks, are just a click away.